 I think as an artist, I need to keep an open mind as I don’t know where technology, opportunities and my work will take me.

-Many things have changed in design, during past few years, and the trends are shifting very rapidly.
+Many things have changed in design, during the past few years, and the trends are shifting very rapidly.
 So, in the new year, what are your predictions for your genre of design?

-Medha Srivastava: In my opinion, the digital art will pick up the brisk pace in the year 2018.
-A decade ago, digital art wasn’t as recognised as traditional art but it is pleasing to see so many artists developing an interest towards it.
+Medha Srivastava: In my opinion, digital art will pick up the brisk pace in the year 2018.
+A decade ago, digital art wasn’t as recognised as traditional art but it is pleasing to see so many artists developing an interest in it.
 Additionally, having prior experience as a game artist, I believe that the gaming industry in India is set to blossom in the coming years and there will be extensive opportunities for upcoming artists in our country.

 Likewise, what are the changes that you, personally, would like to see in 2018?